 Barcelona Opportunity Week

 Barcelona Opportunity Week closes the month of January with a bang.
 Starting on January 27th through to February 5th, BCNOW offers numerous discounts on restaurants, markets, florists, as well as your favorite attractions.
 In addition to the great deals, a portion of the money spent on some of the offers throughout this week is donated to each specific vendor´s charity of choice.
 Over 40 restaurants will be offering fantastic deals on otherwise expensive meals and exclusive stores will be giving you the chance to purchase top labels at more affordable prices.
 On top of all that, there will also be special performances and free entrances to some museums for Set de Cultura, a partner event of the Barcelona Opportunity Week taking place at the same time.
 Stay one of the Ramblas apartments in Barcelona and head over to the Picasso museum for a free guided tour during Barcelona Opportunity Week!
-For more information on which vendors are taking part, visit the official website.

 Where: Various locations in Barcelona